PharmD Early Assurance Program for High School Seniors

 - Submit a 2 page essay over a selected pharmacy topic (see Supporting Documents section below) and receive a score of 3 or better on a 1-5 grading scale.

-- Submit two letters of reference using the provided reference form on this page.
+- Submit two letters of reference using the provided reference form on this page (see Supporting Documents section below).
 One must be from a science or math teacher and the other may be your choice of a professional reference.
 Acceptable references may come from teachers, coaches, guidance counselors, employers, volunteer supervisors, organizational advisors, a healthcare professional you have either worked with or job shadowed (family friends or family members are NOT acceptable).
 We do NOT accept letters from friends, family, family friends, politicians, or clergy members.
 Letters should provide as many details as possible about your qualities, attributes, and ability to be successful in college and professional school.

 - Submit a copy of your letter of acceptance to your primary undergraduate college or university where you plan to complete your pre-pharmacy curriculum.
-If you have not decided on a college or university at the time of application, you should inform the Director or Recruitment & Admissions.
-You must not be required to complete remedial (zero-level) coursework.
+If you have not decided on a college or university at the time of application, you should inform the Director of Recruitment & Admissions.

 - Submit a signed copy of your PEAP Statement of Understanding if accepted into the program.